LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-FunctionScope-MoreOnFunctions.md

 ## Local and Global Variables

-- Variables declared inside a function (or any other block of code) are called *local variables*.
+- Variables declared with `var` inside a function are called *local variables*.

-- Variables that are declared outside of any function or other block of code are called *global variables*.
+- Variables that are declared outside of any function are called *global variables*.

+  Note: When using `var` to declare variables, local scope will only be for functions.
+Later, we'll use `let` to declare variables which will allow us to declare local variables in other blocks of code that we'll learn about in the coming weeks.

 ### Exercise